Is Collecting Rainwater Illegal in Ohio?

 As long as you are clear on the regulations surrounding rainwater harvesting and your "water rights," you are going to be ok.
 With states like California running out of water, it would not be a surprise to see more legislation passing to regulate rainwater harvesting.
 By most accounts, though, the idea would be to promote rainwater harvesting more so than limit its practice.
 It may be a good idea to get your rain barrel out and start rainwater harvesting.
 Rainwater harvesting could be the only effective way to get water pretty soon, and in many areas, including the Buckeye State, it can even help save on water bills.

-Read our previous blog to learn if it is illegal to smoke in the car with a child in Ohio.
+Wondering if it is illegal to smoke in the car with a child in Ohio?
+The Keating Firm LTD. can answer all of your Ohio criminal law questions.

 Disclaimer: The details included in this blog is offered for educational purposes only, and should not be taken as lawful guidance in any way.
 No recipients of material from this blog, clients or otherwise, should or should not act on the basis of any material consisted in the blog without seeking the appropriate legal or other professional guidance on the particular facts and situations at issue from an attorney accredited in the recipient's state.